jasmineteoyy/jasmineteoyy/README.md

 🌟 Passion
 - Passionate about transforming data into meaningful narratives.
-- From predicting student retention with ML to utilizing GPT for notes.

 🔍 Exploration
 - Always exploring new data methodologies and open to collaborations.

 🔗 Connect
-- Dive into my work at [sophiechance.com](sophiechance.com) or explore my repositories below.
 - Connect with me on [LinkedIn](linkedin.com/in/yourprofile) or send me an [email](mailto:teoyinyin@berkeley.edu).